How to Balance a Cash RegisterLast updated on 6/03/2019

 5. Separate Earnings from Starting Amount, and Promptly Store in a Safe

-Earnings intended for a bank deposit should remain in a sealed envelope, then be placed into a safe along with other restaurant cash register drawers.
+Earnings intended for a bank deposit should remain in a sealed envelope, then placed into a safe along with other restaurant cash register drawers.
 It’s important that the safe is located in a secure, isolated area, with owners and supervisors the only ones capable of unlocking it.
 Incorporating a combination of door alarms or security cameras is beneficial as well.

 If your staff is participating in tip pooling or tip sharing, be sure that this amount is accounted for and recorded.